NikolausAdi/Tutorial-Running-a-Guardian-Node-on-Mawari-Network-TestNet-with-VPS/README.md

-# Tutorial Running a Guardian Node on Mawari Network TestNet with VPS
+# Tutorial Running a Guardian Node on Mawari Network Testnet with VPS
 > This tutorial is based on the official documentation from Mawari: *Operating the Guardian Node Testnet*,
 > Source: [https://docs.mawari.net/decentralized-infrastructure-offering-dio/operating-the-guardian-node-testnet](https://docs.mawari.net/decentralized-infrastructure-offering-dio/operating-the-guardian-node-testnet)